-Does Medicaid Cover Alcohol and Drug Rehab?
+Does Medicaid Insurance Cover Alcohol and Drug Rehab?

-Using Medicaid Coverage Drug & Alcohol Rehab
+Medicaid Insurance Coverage for Drug & Alcohol Addiction Treatment

 Medicaid is a government-funded insurance program for low-income individuals.
 The state-funded, state-run program has specific guidelines for what behavioral health services—including drug and alcohol addiction treatment—are covered by Medicaid, and each state’s rules vary.